AliceLinux AliceLinux's (un)official documentation and devblog

 $ revdep -v

-You can combine with apkg to rebuild broken packages, example;
+You can combine it with apkg to rebuild broken packages, for example:

 # apkg -f -u $(revdep)

-NOTE: revdep does not solve dependencies, so you might need manually rebuild broken packages instead combine with apkg.
+NOTE: revdep does not solve dependencies, so you might need to manually rebuild broken packages instead of combining it with apkg.

 updateconf

-updateconf is script to update configuration files inside /etc directory.
-Its recomended to run after packages upgrades.
+updateconf is a script to update configuration files inside the /etc directory.
+It is recommended to run it after package upgrades.

 apkg-chroot

-Script to entering chroot environment of custom root location.
+Script to enter the chroot environment of a custom root location.

 # apkg-chroot <customroot path>